voegelas/Alien-libmaxminddb/README.md

 ## DEPENDENCIES

 Requires Alien::Build from CPAN.
-Alien::MSYS is required on Windows.
+On Windows, Alien::MSYS needs to be installed.

 Install the package libmaxminddb-devel or libmaxminddb-dev if you would like to use your operating system's libmaxminddb library.